A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-We use the same code-review example for all treatments to keep the complexity of the problem constant.
-For all treatments, we will calibrate the payoff function so that the expected payoff for each participant in and between treatments is approximately the same (i.e., around 10\,\euro).
+We used the same code-review example for all treatments to keep the complexity of the problem constant.
+For all treatments, we calibrated the payoff function so that the expected payoff for each participant in and between treatments was approximately the same (i.e., around 10\,\euro).
 Implementing similar expected payoffs avoids unfairness between treatments, and ensures that performance differences are caused by different incentive schemes and not the total size of the payoff.
-After the treatment, we will gather demographic data from the participants (e.g., age, gender) and ask for any concerns or feedback.
-We estimate that each sessions of the experiment will take 45 minutes.
+After the treatment, we gathered demographic data from the participants (e.g., age, gender) and asked for any concerns or feedback.
+We estimated that each session of the experiment would take 45 minutes.